Day 4: 24 Insights in 24 Days 2018 New Year Marathon

 More On Client Monitoring

-Before diving into the making SDR trims using the Dolby Vision trim controls I want to address the topic of HDR client monitoring.
+Before diving into the making SDR trims using the Dolby Vision trim controls let’s address the topic of HDR client monitoring.

 After we published part 1 of this series, I got quite a few emails (remember, you can use the comments too!) about how exactly I had the consumer LG OLEDs connected in my suite.
 As I mentioned in part 1, normally I don’t have two client displays, but for the purpose of the demo we did with Dolby I had two – one showing the SDR mapped output of the CMU (matching my SDR reference monitor) and one showing the PQ HDR signal.
-Day to day, I forgo the SDR client monitor and have just one 65′ LG C7 running as a client monitor so clients can preview HDR grades.
+Day to day, I skip the SDR client monitor and use just one 65′ LG C7 as the client monitor so clients can preview HDR grades.

 There are a few issues with trying to run the LG OLEDs for this purpose.